Skip to main content

 • stability

-• “While not the best, I didn't really enjoy it due to being deep and its buggy nature.
-The animations don't feel realistic, and you can teleport a short distance, which overall ruins the immersion.”
+• “While not the best, I didn't really enjoy it due to being deep and buggy; the animation doesn't feel realistic, you can teleport a short distance which ruins immersion, and the narrator kinda ruins it a bit too.”

 • optimization